redhat-cip/dci-ansible-agent/README.md

 > OnUnitInactiveSec= defines a timer relative to when the unit the timer is activating was last deactivated.

 DCI comes with a default value of 1h, you can increase to 12h for example.

+### Debug: How to manually run the agent

+You may want to trace the agent execution to understand a problem.
+In this case, you can call it manually:

+    # su - dci-ansible-agent -s /bin/bash
+    $ cd /usr/share/dci-ansible-agent
+    $ source /etc/dci-ansible-agent/dcirc.sh
+    $ /usr/bin/ansible-playbook -vv /usr/share/dci-ansible-agent/dci-ansible-agent.yml -e @/etc/dci-ansible-agent/settings.yml